 (1) A person who is dissatisfied with the result of an election or with the way in which an election was conducted may make an invalidity complaint.

+(2) In this Division —

-(2) An invalidity complaint is a complaint that an election is invalid, or that another person should be declared elected, or that the term of office of a councillor should be longer or shorter than the term determined by the returning officer.
+invalidity complaint means a complaint —

+(a) that the election is invalid; or

+(b) that another person should be declared elected; or

+(c) that the term of office of a councillor should be longer or shorter than the term determined by the returning officer; or

+(d) that a declaration made under Schedule 4.1A clause 19 or Schedule 4.1B clause 1(5) by the returning officer should be changed.

+[Section 4.80 amended: No. 11 of 2023 s.
+53.]

 4.81.
 Complaints to go to Court of Disputed Returns

 (1) An invalidity complaint is to be made to a Court of Disputed Returns, constituted by a magistrate, but can only be made within 28 days after notice is given of the result of the election.